thomaseding/mtg-pure/README.md

 - Card model is a deep embedding.
 - Card model is algebraic and recursive.
 - Cards type-check if and only if they are valid cards.
 (Barring a few exceptions such as bottom(⊥) appearing in card definitions.)
 Examples: creatures in graveyards can't be dealt damage; non-player objects can't draw cards, etc.
-- Card model is expressive enough to replicate its souce code through introspection.
+- Card model is expressive enough to replicate its source code through introspection.
 - Cards can be used in arbitrary game formats without change.
 - Formal changes to game rules should not require re-modelling cards.
 (Cards may be rewritten if they get errata.)
+- Model can encode complex and outlier interactions without brute-force special casing.
+For example, the model will not contain stuff such as `ScrambleverseEffect`.

 ---